nduongg04/nestjs-authentication/README.md

 # NestJS Authentication with JWT

-This is a application that use NestJs, Jwt and Google Oauth2 for authentication
+This is an application that uses NestJs, Jwt, and Google Oauth2 for authentication

 ## Table of Contents